gregswindle/enum-nom-nommer/docs/maintainer-guide/README.md

 # Maintainer Guide

-This guide is intended for those who work as part of the enum-factory product development and delivery team.
+This guide is intended for those who work as part of the enum-nom-nommer product development and delivery team.

 ## 1. [Issue management](issues.md)